Connect with others who understand.

 When you live with a mental health diagnosis like bipolar disorder, being in a romantic or sexual relationship might feel stressful.
 After all, you don’t want your partner to feel like they’re riding an emotional roller coaster because of all the ups and downs.

-However, if you can find a partner who understands the diagnosis and is willing to work with your mood swings, it’s possible to have a healthy relationship.
+However, you can find a partner who understands the diagnosis and is willing to work with your mood swings.
+It’s possible to have a healthy relationship with bipolar 1 disorder.
 It all starts with dating.
 If you want to date with bipolar 1, here’s what you should keep in mind.

 1. Consider How and When To Tell Someone You Have Bipolar 1

-Telling someone that you’ve been diagnosed with a mental illness like bipolar 1 requires vulnerability and trust.
+Telling someone that you’ve been diagnosed with a mental health condition like bipolar 1 requires vulnerability and trust.

-Once you tell someone that you’ve been diagnosed with a mental health condition like bipolar 1, they’re likely to want to know more.
+After you tell someone that you’ve been diagnosed with a mental health condition like bipolar 1, they’ll likely want to know more.
 They may want to understand what the diagnosis is, how it affects your life, and what it might mean for the two of you together.

 You may want to explain the condition yourself.
-However, you might also choose to direct them to a particular website, find a book or an article that resonates with your experience of bipolar 1, or even sit down with them and a psychiatry professional so they can get their questions answered.
+However, you might also choose to direct them to a particular website or book that resonates with your experience of bipolar 1.
+You could even sit down with them and a psychiatry professional so they can get their questions answered.
 Having a plan for how to go through this process can make you feel more comfortable sharing your diagnosis.

 3. Consider Your Current Treatment’s Effectiveness